alindeman/upgradingtorails4/text/03_upgrading.markdown

 ### <a id="binstubs"></a>Binaries and Binstubs

-Binaries have been a source of confusion in the Rails ecosystem for a while.
+Binaries, commands like `rails` and `rake`, have been a source of confusion in the Rails ecosystem for a while.
 For instance, in Rails 3, the `rails` command can be run alone (just `rails`) or via `script/rails`.
 It can also be run prefixed with `bundle exec`, though it is normally not necessary.

 On the other hand, the `rake` command usually *does* need to be prefixed with `bundle exec` (gems like